ndchian/Crowdfunding_ETL/README.md

 Each of our data outputs as shown in Postgres:

-The remainder of the DataFrames results of the work outlined below can be found in the ETL_Mini_Project_NChian_ABitzer.ipynb file.
+The remainder of the DataFrames and other results of the work outlined below can be found in the ETL_Mini_Project_NChian_ABitzer.ipynb file.

 ## Project Outline
 ### Primary Outcomes